puppetlabs/puppetlabs-sshkeys_core/README.md

 }
 ```

-More details cana be found in the `REFERENCE.md` file.
+More details can be found in the `REFERENCE.md` file.

 ## Reference